 A short-term policy could not only save you money but as a standalone policy, it won’t affect the vehicle owner’s existing insurance.

 Their premiums will stay the same and if you have an accident while driving, they won’t lose their No Claims Discount.
 Find out how temporary learner driver insurance can help you.

-There’s no avoiding the fact that your driving test is important and anything important is bound to cause nerves.
-The first thing you have to remember is that everyone gets nervous and it’s completely normal.
+There’s no avoiding the fact that your driving test is important and anything important is bound to cause nerves, especially if your’re a first time driving test taker.
+You have to try and o remember is that everyone gets nervous and it’s completely normal.

 While you might not be able to completely rid yourself of nerves, there are ways you can control them.
 The first and easiest way is preparation.

 If you know the area you’re taking your practical test in then you should try to familiarise with the roads before your test.